Knife Laws in Pennsylvania

 First, a knife or blade needs to be exposed automatically.
 This means that the knife needs to have a mechanism for concealment and exposure.
 Hence, switchblades may be considered illegal.
 But, hunting knives may not be since they are sheathed and have no automatic mechanisms for concealment and exposure.

 Second, there must be no lawful use of the knife in order for it to be deemed offensive by the authorities.
-Hence, any knife owner can possess a knife so long as he or she has a lawful purpose for having it.
+Hence, any knife owner can possess a knife so long as they have a lawful purpose for having it.

 This brings us to the concept of curio exception.